Call-for-Code/Solution-Starter-Kit-Water-2021/README.md

 ## Short description

 This starter kit can help you begin your Call for Code solution to combat clean water and sanitation issues around the world.
-It pulls together resources to help you and your team use technology to create applications
+It pulls together resources to help you and your team use technology to create applications.

 ### What's the problem?

-tbd
+According to the [World Health Organization](https://www.who.int/news/item/18-06-2019-1-in-3-people-globally-do-not-have-access-to-safe-drinking-water-unicef-who), 2.2 billion people around the world do not have safely managed drinking water services, 4.2 billion people do not have safely managed sanitation services, and 3 billion lack basic handwashing facilities.
+These services are critical in preventing the spread of COVID-19 and other diseases.

+Three billion people throughout the world still lack access to safely managed water and sanitation services and basic handwashing facilities at home, which are critical to preventing the spread of COVID-19 and other diseases.
+The number is much higher in least developed countries, where nearly three-quarters go without.

+UNICEF is urgently appealing for funding and support to reach more children with basic water, sanitation, and hygiene facilities, especially those children who are cut off from safe water because they live in remote areas, in places where water is untreated or polluted, or because they are without a home, living in a slum or on the street.

 ### How can technology help?